Oregon Trail: Idaho

-On the main trail about 5 mi west of Soda Springs Hudspeth's Cutoff (established 1849 and used mostly by California trail users) took off from the main trail heading almost due west, bypassing Fort Hall.
+On the main trail about 5 mi west of Soda Springs Hudspeth's Cutoff (established in 1849 and used mostly by California trail users) took off from the main trail heading west, bypassing Fort Hall.
 It rejoined the California Trail at Cassia Creek near the City of Rocks.
 Hudspeth's Cutoff had five mountain ranges to cross and took about the same amount of time as the main route to Fort Hall, but many took it thinking it was shorter.
-Its main advantage was that it helped spread out the traffic during peak periods, making more grass available.
+Its main advantage was that it helped spread out the traffic during peak periods, increasing grass availability.

-West of Fort Hall the main trail traveled about 40 mi on the south side of the Snake River southwest past American Falls, Massacre Rocks, Register Rock, and Coldwater Hill near present-day Pocatello, Idaho.
-Near the junction of the Raft River and Snake River the California Trail diverged from the Oregon Trail at another Parting of the Ways junction.
-Travellers left the Snake River and followed Raft River about 65 mi southwest past present day Almo.
+West of Fort Hall, the main trail traveled about 40 mi on the south side of the Snake River southwest past American Falls, Massacre Rocks, Register Rock, and Coldwater Hill near present-day Pocatello, Idaho.
+Near the junction of the Raft River and Snake River, the California Trail diverged from the Oregon Trail.
+Travellers left the Snake River and followed the Raft River about 65 mi southwest past present-day Almo.
 This trail then passed through the City of Rocks and over Granite Pass where it went southwest along Goose Creek, Little Goose Creek, and Rock Spring Creek.
 It went about 95 mi through Thousand Springs Valley, West Brush Creek, and Willow Creek, before arriving at the Humboldt River in northeastern Nevada near present-day Wells.
 The California Trail proceeded west down the Humboldt before reaching and crossing the Sierra Nevada.

-There were only a few places where the Snake River was not buried deep in a canyon, and few spots where the river slowed down enough to make a crossing possible.
+The Snake River's depth and fast water meant that there were few places to safely cross.
 Two of these fords were near Fort Hall, where travelers on the Oregon Trail North Side Alternate (established about 1852) and Goodale's Cutoff (established 1862) crossed the Snake to travel on the north side.
-Nathaniel Wyeth, the original founder of Fort Hall in 1834, writes in his diary that they found a ford across the Snake River 4 mi southwest of where he founded Fort Hall.
+Nathaniel Wyeth wrote in his diary that his party found a ford across the Snake River 4 mi southwest of where he founded Fort Hall.
 Another possible crossing was a few miles upstream of Salmon Falls where some intrepid travelers floated their wagons and swam their stock across to join the north side trail.
 Some lost their wagons and teams over the falls.
 The trails on the north side joined the trail from Three Island Crossing about 17 mi west of Glenns Ferry on the north side of the Snake River.